Puerto Morelos is a quaint fishing town just 11 miles from the Cancun Airport. There’s plenty to see and do there. Check out 5 reasons to visit:

 Note: snorkeling must be done with a certified guide.
 You have several options:

-- Book through your hotel or other sales agent.
+– Book through your hotel or a tour company.
 Tours include transportation and lunch.
 Life jackets are mandatory and cost is up to $80 per person.

-- Book through the co-operative, which consists of fully-trained local guides working together.
+– Go straight to the dock in town and book with the co-operative, which is a group of fully-trained local guides.
 English-speaking guides can be requested and life jackets are mandatory.
 Cost is $25.

 3. The Beaches